 AI for Consultants

-AI for Consultants: How to Automate Your Practice with OpenClaw
+AI for Consultants: How to Automate Your Practice with Claude Code

 Most consultants bill for expertise — but spend half their week on proposals, research, and admin that never hits an invoice.
 Here's how to reclaim those hours with a free AI assistant that runs on your own machine.